 - Some of the stakes and accessories could be better quality

-The Marmot Superalloy is a seriously underrate tent in my opinion.
+The Marmot Superalloy is a seriously underrated tent in my opinion.
 I haven’t had experience with this one specifically, but I was so impressed by the specs that I had to include it on this list.

 Weighing in at 2lbs 4oz, this is the second lightest tent on this list and the lightest free-standing tent.
 With 28 sq ft of floor space and 39 inches tall, it’s also impressively large for its weight and packs up very small.
 The placement of the external clips on the tent are quite strategic, giving it even more roominess.